-1. Office, Agency, or Court

-Agency Name (Do not use acronyms)

-Feather River Irrigation District

-Division, Board, Department, District, if applicable Your Position

-N/A Board Member

-Agency: N/A 2.
-Jurisdiction of Office (Check at least one box) Position:

-State Judge or Court Commissioner (Statewide Jurisdiction)

-Multi-County Yuba & Sutter Counties County of

-City of Other
+1. Office, Agency, or Court Agency Name (Do not use acronyms) Feather River Irrigation District Division, Board, Department, District, if applicable Your Position N/A Board Member If filing for multiple positions, list below or on an attachment.
+(Do not Agency: N/A 2.
+Jurisdiction of Office (Check at least one box) State Judge or Court Commissioner (Statewide Jurisdiction) Multi-County Yuba & Sutter Counties County of City of Other